Focus (computing)

-In computing, focus indicates the act of selecting an element of a graphical user interface.
-Text entered at the keyboard or pasted from a clipboard is sent to the component which has the focus.
+In a computing graphical user interface (GUI), a component has focus when it is selected to receive input from the user by an event such as a mouse button click or keypress.
 Moving the focus away from a specific user interface element is known as a blur event in relation to this element.
 Typically, the focus is withdrawn from an element by giving another element the focus.
-This means that focus and blur events typically both occur virtually simultaneously, but in relation to different user interface elements, one that gets the focus and one that gets blurred.
+This means that focus and blur events are virtually simultaneous in relation to different user interface elements, one that becomes focused and one that is "blurred" (in the computing, not visual, sense).